lasso-js/lasso-sass/README.md

 lasso-sass
 =====================

 This Node.js module is a plugin for the [Lasso.js](https://github.com/raptorjs/lasso) that provides support for compiling Sass files with the `.scss` file extension.
-This plugin is a core plugin for the Lasso.js.
+This plugin is a core plugin for Lasso.js.

 # Installation